 Tuition remission is a reduction in tuition available to any student with a household income equal to or less than 200% of the poverty rate as published annually by the Department of Health and Human Services.
 Tuition remission is subject to the availability of funds determined by the President and CEO of Goodwill Industries of Southeastern Louisiana, Inc. (Goodwill).
-Tuition Remission assistance can be requested at any time by scheduling an appointment with the Director of Student Affairs or the Director of Workforce Development and College Administration.
+Tuition Remission assistance can be requested at any time by scheduling an appointment with Student Financial Services Accounting Manager.

-Students requesting tuition remission will complete an interview with the Director of Workforce Development and College Administration or the Director of Student Affairs.
+Students requesting tuition remission will complete an interview with the Student Financial Services Accounting Manager.
 During the interview, the student will provide household income.
-If the student lives with their parents, it may be necessary for the Director to obtain this data from the parents.
+If the student lives with their parents, it may be necessary for the Manager to obtain this data from the parents.
 Household income data may be provided or self-attested; no backup documentation is required.